It's easy to get started on OFN, just follow the steps below:

 All the data you need to prepare and deliver the groceries to your customers can be found in the reports section.

 As a Producer Hub you can give other local hubs permission to sell your products on their shopfront as well as your own.

-Specify special credentials they may have have (eg. organic, plastic free, etc...)
+Specify special credentials they may have (eg. organic, plastic free, etc...)

 If you sell irregular items like meat or vegetables (eg. a whole chicken, a large pumpkin) which are priced by weight then you can learn how to do this here.

-You can import your all your product listings at once if they are in an Excel spread sheet.
+You can import all of your product listings at once if they are in an Excel spreadsheet.